 The odds: migraine vs brain tumor

 Migraines are common.
 They are more common than asthma and epilepsy combined.
-They simply don’t get the same press.
+They simply don’t get the same advocacy or support.
 Around 15% of the population or 37 million people in the US experience migraine.
-Globally it's around 1 in 7 people will experience migraine at some point.
+Globally around 1 in 7 people will experience migraine at some point.

 Brain tumors on the other hand are rare.
 Just 0.2% of the population are living with a brain tumor diagnosis.
 There are around 70,000 new cases of any type of brain tumor being diagnosed each year in US.
 (8) That’s a 0.02% of the population.
 In other words, statically speaking, there is a 99.8% chance that you are tumor free.

 My philosophy is that it’s better to be safe than sorry.
-If in doubt see your doctor.
+If in doubt or if your worried then see your doctor.

 Brain tumors can be benign or malignant.
 In both cases waiting longer only lets things get worse.
 Make an appointment and get a professional diagnosis from a medical doctor.

 Often the steps required to rule out a brain tumor are relatively simple.
-One or two consultations with the appropriate doctor and a scan may be all that’s required to rule out a tumor and let you focus on dealing with the primary issue.
+One or two consultations with the appropriate doctor and a scan may be all that’s required to rule out a tumor.

 If your examination returns normal and you're experiencing symptoms that resemble a tumor, then chances are you have migraine.
 Your doctor should be able to confirm this with you once tumors have been ruled out.